 I also previously held the record before back between 2004-2006 on my seventh attempt.

-Two of my previous attempts have been filmed for TV documentaries, you can watch them both online here, and read write ups of all attempts so far.
-The latest challenge - which was filmed for a BBC News Online video - was attempt number twenty-three, and there will be more!
+Two of the previous attempts made it onto TV - you can watch them both online here, and read write ups of all attempts so far.
+A more recent challenge was also filmed for BBC News Online - that was attempt number twenty-three, and there will be more!

 For eleven weeks between June and August of 2009, I drove around the whole of America on a 48 state road trip (not Alaska or Hawaii) visiting a place in each state that shared the same name as a stop on the London Tube map, this due to my love of The Tube (see below).

 Throughout the whole trip, I documented it on my blog with photos and videos as well as using my twitter feed to provide constant updates of where I was and what I was doing.
 I'm now writing up a book of my travels based on my tweets during my time on the road.